jarun/nnn/README.md

 - navigate instantly using shortcuts like `~`, `-`, `&` or handy bookmarks
 - use `cd .....` at chdir prompt to go to a parent directory
 - detailed file stats, media info, list and extract archives
-- open a (supported) archive in vim to view its contents
 - pin a directory you may need to revisit and jump to it anytime
 - set timeout to lock the current terminal
 - change directory on exit